benmneb/vomad.life/content/chiang-mai-food.md

 The rest of the flavours we had were all very tasty - nothing even came close to being disappointing - but nothing also came close to the Blueberry Sorbet.

-<prominent-img src="chiang-mai-food/iceloveyou-rotti" caption="One of my sweet puffy rotti's with cornflakes, oats and raisins on top and vegan ice-cream on the side."></prominent-img>
+<prominent-img alt="The Best of the Best: All Vegan Guide to Chiang Mai, Thailand" src="chiang-mai-food/iceloveyou-rotti" caption="One of my sweet puffy rotti's with cornflakes, oats and raisins on top and vegan ice-cream on the side."></prominent-img>

 We love you too, Ice Love You.
 Thank you, thank you for everything you've done for my taste-buds.

-<prominent-img src="chiang-mai-food/iceloveyou-flag" caption="The Ice Love You flag planted high upon a mountain of cruelty-free sweetness."></prominent-img>
+<prominent-img alt="The Best of the Best: All Vegan Guide to Chiang Mai, Thailand" src="chiang-mai-food/iceloveyou-flag" caption="The Ice Love You flag planted high upon a mountain of cruelty-free sweetness."></prominent-img>

 _4 / 5 stars_